 - All collection trucks should be labeled with lettering at least six inches high.
 This includes waste and recycling vehicles.
 Trucks used to collect both waste and recycling should be labeled as such or have a sign that can be changed when it switches from one to the other.
 The identification should be visible on both sides of the truck.

-- All haulers should have an office phone that is either staffed or is equiped with an operable answering machine during typical business hours.
+- All haulers should have an office phone that is either staffed or is equipped with an operable answering machine during typical business hours.

 - A written service description should be submitted to all your residential customers during the month of December.
 This shall include: